renpy/renpy/sphinx/source/screens.rst

     supplied to it.
 A button inside that vbox would default to the style ``"pref_button"``.

+    Styles accessed in this way are automatically created, if they do not exist.
+This prevents an error from being signalled.

     Setting a group of ``None`` disables this behavior for a displayable and all of its children.